Climate Emergency Action Framework

 - We look for and take opportunities to lead, facilitate and empower community projects and initiatives that will build sustainability, resilience, and green innovation.

-To fully develop the Climate Emergency Action Framework, after we have incorporated your feedback on the draft vision, objectives and principles, we will turn to the climate change work we do across Council.
 Some of our programmes have already been agreed, like the Wellington Region Waste Management and Minimisation Plan, while others will require further discussions like those that are currently starting for the Takutai Kāpiti community-led coastal adaptation project.